Millennial AI

 Days 1-4

-Before we look at a single vendor, we map what you actually need.
-Functional requirements (what the system must do).
-Technical constraints (your existing stack, data environment, latency requirements, integration points).
-Commercial constraints (budget envelope, contract length tolerance, data sovereignty requirements).
-Compliance requirements (applicable regulations, internal data governance policies, audit trail needs).
-We also establish your build threshold: the conditions under which building internally becomes the better answer.
-Most companies skip this step and end up evaluating vendors against an implicit, inconsistent checklist that different stakeholders interpret differently.
+Before we look at a single vendor, we map what you need.
+Functional requirements, technical constraints (stack, data environment, latency, integrations), commercial constraints (budget, contract length, data sovereignty), and compliance requirements.
+We also establish your build threshold: when building internally is the better answer.
+Many companies skip this and evaluate vendors against an inconsistent checklist that different stakeholders read differently.

 Deliverable: Requirements and constraint document with a defined evaluation framework and explicit build-vs-buy decision criteria